Berel Lazar: Biography

-On June 13, 2000 at the "all-Jews congress" (of 87 communities at the place, 70 represented FJCR, 4 — CJROAR, the rest — Federation of Jewish Organizations and Communities of Russia (Va’ad)) 25 of 26 Rabbis elected Lazar Chief Rabbi of Russia.
+On June 13, 2000, 25 rabbis of the FJCR elected Lazar as Chief Rabbi of Russia, deepening a conflict with mainstream Orthodox and Reform Jewish groups in Russia that continued to recognize Adolf Shayevich as Chief Rabbi.
+Shayevich accused the Kremlin of meddling in internal Jewish affairs and favoring FJCR over the Vladimir Gusinsky-funded Russian Jewish Congress as the umbrella group of Russia's Jews.
+Gusinsky was arrested earlier in the month and seen as a business rival to Kremlin insiders.
+Chief Rabbi of Moscow Pinchas Goldschmidt stated that his community would not recognize Lazar's election.
+Mikhail Chlenov, head of the Va'ad umbrella organization stated that Lazar's election meant that he was only elected Chief Chabad Rabbi in Russia.

 On September 18, 2000, in the presence of President of Russia Vladimir Putin, the Moscow Jewish Community Center was opened in Maryina Roshcha District, where on December 21, 2000 Vladimir Putin and Moscow mayor Yury Luzhkov lit Hanukkah candles.

 In 2000, Lazar was appointed to Russia's Council for Coordination of Religious Associations.
 In 2002, Lazar was elected the Chairman of the Rabbinical Council of the World Congress of Russian Jewry.
 On January 23, 2001 he participated in the official meeting with President of Israel Moshe Katsav in the Kremlin.

 On March 20, 2001 under instruction of the President Vladimir Putin, Lazar was included in the Presidential Council for Interaction with Religious Organizations and Unions; simultaneously Shayevich was excluded from the Council.
 According to both the Russian government and Federation of Jewish Communities, he is the Chief Rabbi of Russia.

-Lazar spoke out against the 2022 Russian invasion of Ukraine, called Russia to withdraw and for an end to the war, and offered to mediate.
+Lazar spoke out against the Russian invasion of Ukraine in 2022, called Russia to withdraw and for an end to the war, and offered to mediate.